-- Collect in books and records and conduct relevant searches. - Prepare a return pursuant to the Company Directors Disqualification Act - Conduct investigations into suspicious transactions. - Review books and records to identify any transactions or actions a liquidator may take against a third party in order to recover funds for the benefit of creditors.
+- · Collect in books and records and conduct relevant searches. - Prepare a return pursuant to the Company Directors Disqualification Act - Conduct investigations into suspicious transactions. - Review books and records to identify any transactions or actions a liquidator may take against a third party in order to recover funds for the benefit of creditors. - Enquiries with 3rd parties.